A Classical Analogue to the Standard Model, Chapter 1: Normalisable quasiparticles on a manifold with anticommuting co-ordinates: The Model

 \subsubsection{Pullback from {$M\subset\Cwt$} to {$\RM$}}

-It now useful to define a restriction of mapping ${\F}$ to a submanifold $M\subset\Cwt$, where $M$ is chosen such that ${\F}:M\rightarrow\RM$ is both 1:1 and onto, and includes the origin of $\Cwt$.
+It now useful to define a restriction of mapping ${\F}$ to a submanifold $M\subset\Cwt$, where $M$ is chosen such that ${\F}:M\rightarrow\RM$ is both 1:1 and onto.
 Use $\G$ to denote the restriction of ${\F}$ to manifold $M$.
 By construction, $\G$ is an isomorphism.
 It therefore has an associated pullback

 where $\rmd x^\mu$ are the 1-forms corresponding to infinitesimal translations on $\RM$, and satisfy

 On performing an infinitesimal translation on $\Cwt$,

 the term $\rmd x^\mu_\mrm{I}$ is a shift in co-ordinates $x^\mu$ along a surface of constant interval with respect to the origin.
 This shift also induces a change in $\tau$, since $\tau$ is not in general constant on these surfaces.
 The remainder of \Eref{eq:R13-1form}, $\rmd x^\mu_{\theta\theta}$ then further breaks down into two parts.
 The first is the overall change in $\tau$, and the second offsets the portion of the change in $\tau$ which is attributable to translation along a surface of constant interval.
 Combining these terms, the whole of $\rmd x^\mu_{\theta\theta}$ is thus purely a function of co-ordinate $\alpha$, the phase of $\theta\theta$.